A flat-band perspective on the boson peak in amorphous solids: Introduction

-In this work, we investigate the possibility that the boson peak is universally associated with the emergence of an optic-like, dispersionless mode.
+In this work, we investigate whether the boson peak is universally associated with the emergence of a flat-band.
 We support this scenario with substantial evidence, combining new numerical analyses with a re-examination of existing experimental data and prior results on the dynamical structure factor.

-Specifically, (i) we show that this phenomenon was present, but previously overlooked, in experimental data on a two-dimensional (2D) jammed packing of photoelastic disks, (ii) we show that this feature was already evident in the experimental dynamical structure factor of several disordered systems ranging from granular packings and silicate glasses, to metallic glasses and polymers, and (iii) we provide additional simulation evidence for this scenario in systems of polydisperse particles interacting via a Lennard-Jones-like potential in both 2D and 3D, along with a simulated 3D Cu-Zr metallic glass.
+Specifically, (i) we show that this phenomenon was present, but previously overlooked, in experimental data on a two-dimensional (2D) jammed packing of photoelastic disks, (ii) we show that this feature was already evident in the experimental dynamical structure factor of several disordered systems ranging from granular packings and silicate glasses, to metallic glasses and polymers, (iii) we provide additional simulation evidence for this scenario in systems of polydisperse particles interacting via a Lennard-Jones-like potential in both 2D and 3D, along with a simulated 3D Cu-Zr metallic glass, and (iv) we confirm a recently discussed correlation between the intensity of this flat band and the static structure factor \cite{Li2025}.
+Finally, we critically examine how the existence of a flat band constrains several popular theoretical scenarios proposed for the boson peak.